Chhattisgarh perfect example why Congress lost LS polls

 When the Assembly elections were held last year then Chhattisgarh was the only state where the Congress had completely routed the Bharatiya Janata Party (BJP) government by winning 68 seats in the 90-member Assembly.

-Chhattisgarh Pradesh Congress President Bhupesh Baghel was rewarded with the top post by Rahul Gandhi.
+Chhattisgarh Pradesh Congress president Bhupesh Baghel was rewarded with the top post by Rahul Gandhi.

 It's pertinent to mention here that apart from the farm loan wavier, Congress had promised a ban on sale of liquor in the state, adding that Gram Sabhas in Scheduled areas like Surguja and Bastar will be vested with the power to decide on such a ban in these places.